European-Unified-ID/EUID-docs/api/v2/guides/integration-prebid.md

 For additional flexibility, EUID also provides alternative methods for some of the features and complementary products, such as a JavaScript SDK.

+>CAUTION: EUID is designed to be used only where GDPR applies.
+The module checks the consent data that's passed in, and operates only if the `gdprApplies` flag is set to `true`.

 ## Generating the EUID Token

 Depending on access to personal data, there are two methods to generate EUID tokens for use with Prebid.js, as shown in the following table.